 O.I.C.
 88-66 (January 21, 1988), N.S.
 Reg.
 13/88

 as amended up to O.I.C.
 2007-199 (April 4, 2007), N.S.
 Reg.
 208/2007

 1 These regulations may be cited as the Off-highway Vehicles General Regulations.

 Section 1 added: O.I.C.
 2006-158, N.S.
 Reg.
 42/2006.

 1A (1) In the Act and its regulations,

 (a) “highway” means [a] highway as defined in the Motor Vehicle Act, except that it does not include any of the following:

 (i) private property that is designed to be or is accessible to the public for use of OHVs,

 (ii) a forest access road under the administration and control of the Minister of Natural Resources, or

-(iii) a road classified by the Minister of Transportation and Infrastructure and Public Works as a K-class road under the administration and control of the Department of Transportation and Public Works;[Note: Effective October 23, 2007, the reference to the Minister and Department of Transportation and Public Works should be read as a reference to the Minister and Department of Transportation and Infrastructure Renewal in accordance with Order in Council 2007-553 under the Public Service Act, R.S.N.S.
+(iii) a road classified by the Minister of Transportation and Public Works as a K-class road under the administration and control of the Department of Transportation and Public Works;[Note: Effective October 23, 2007, the reference to the Minister and Department of Transportation and Public Works should be read as a reference to the Minister and Department of Transportation and Infrastructure Renewal in accordance with Order in Council 2007-553 under the Public Service Act, R.S.N.S.
 1989, c.
 376.] ]